samadpls/samadpls/README.md

 ## <img src='.github/workflows/cartoon1.gif' height=35/>  About Me:

 <div align='center'>
-<p>I'm working as an <code><b>AI Engineer</b></code> at a startup, where I focus on LLMs and deep learning.
-I'm currently pursuing a degree in Software Engineering at <a href='https://uitu.edu.pk/'>NED University - UIT</a>, and I'm quite involved in open-source development.
-I've had internships as a <b>Software Engineer</b> at <ins>Google Summer of Code 2024</ins> and the <ins>Linux Foundation 2023</ins>.
+<p>As an <code><b>AI Engineer</b></code> at a startup, I focus on LLMs and deep learning.
+Alongside this role, I am pursuing a degree in Software Engineering at <a href='https://uitu.edu.pk/'>NED University - UIT</a>.
+I am actively involved in open-source development and have had internships as a <b>Software Engineer</b> at <ins>Google Summer of Code 2024</ins> and the <ins>Linux Foundation 2023</ins>.
 Additionally, I was a core team member of the Google Developer Student Club on campus.</p>
 </div>

  <!---  <a href='https://github.com/samadpls/Programing-Gifs'>